The Law and the New Covenant Believer

 In verse 7, the italicized word “glory” is not in the Greek text.
 The addition of the word “glory” leads one to believe it was the glory that was done away with.
 The translators undoubtedly added the word glory to prevent the reader from erroneously believing the Ten Commandments were done away with.

 What Paul is really saying in verse 7 is that the Old Covenant is done away.
 The Greek word for “done away” means to become entirely idle, cease, be abolished, or vanish away.
-Hebrews 8:13says the same thing;
+Some versions uses the translation "fading away", but that is not the sense of the Greek word translated "which was to be done away".
+The Old Covenant doesn't slowly fade away, but is immediately abolished once a person enters the New Covenant through faith in Messiah.
+Hebrews 8:13 says the same thing;

 Paul is saying the Old Covenant is a ministration of death and condemnation, but something else was to replace it; the ministration of the Spirit and of righteousness.
 This is the New Covenant which is far more glorious than the Old Covenant because it is established on better promises, a better priesthood, a better sacrifice, and a better way of administering the covenant itself.
 The Old Covenant was administered through the letter.
 The New Covenant is administered through the Spirit.
 The Old Covenant law was written on stones and scrolls.
 The New Covenant law is written on our hearts.
 However, the Law of Yahweh cannot be written on a person’s heart until their veil of blindness is removed through the acceptance of Yeshua the Messiah as one’s Master and Savior.